Why Do You Need To Visualize Your Accounting Reports?

 The Cash Flow Statement

 This accounting report sample will monitor what goes in and out of your treasury.
-It gives a good overview of your liquidity and cash flow situation, and at the same time gives a good indication of how you can improve it: tracking and optimizing the accounts payable and receivable.
+It gives a good overview of your liquidity and cash flow situation and, at the same time, gives a good indication of how you can improve it: tracking and optimizing the accounts payable and receivable.
 It then details the quick and current ratio, along with the cash balance.

 **click to enlarge**